 easy-coding-standard.yml file in your project and desired checkers.

 You can add a comment to groups, so everyone can easily orientate when there are more checkers.

 Do you use PHPStorm?
-If so, you can use NEON Plugin.
+If so, you can use Symfony Plugin.
 It allows you one amazing thing: